flyteorg/flytesnacks/cookbook/integrations/external_services/snowflake/README.rst

 Snowflake
 =========

-.. tags:: Integration, Data, Advanced
+.. tags:: Integration, Data, Advanced, SQL

 Flyte backend can be connected with snowflake service.
 Once enabled it can allow you to query a snowflake service.
 This section will provide how to use the Snowflake Query Plugin using flytekit python.